 “[UNISON] Branches should ensure that contracted out staff receive the same protections and rights, as far as possible, as those employed directly.
 This may involve initiating discussions with the main employer as well as with the contractor to ensure a joined-up approach is taken for the benefit of both service users and staff.”

-New staff at our hospitals’ Wholly Owned Subsidiary are not entitled to occupational sick pay
+Staff at our hospitals’ Wholly Owned Subsidiary must get occupational sick pay

 Matt Hancock said on the BBC that if you self-isolate or are tested positive for Corona Virus you are entitled to sick pay.